U.S. Route 219 in Pennsylvania: Potential Interstate designation

 In the 1970s and 1980s, US 219 was upgraded to freeway status, with hopes that the highway eventually becomes part of the Interstate Highway System.
 Although the upgrades brought US 219 to contemporary Interstate Highway standards at the time, changes in engineering since would require US 219 to be further upgraded to modern Interstate standards.
 Until nearby Interstate 99 was signed in 1998 along the US 220 corridor, the nearest major north-south Interstate to US 219 was Interstate 79 82 mi to the west, while Interstate 81 to the east was 163 mi away.

 In the 1990s and 2000s, U.S. Representative John Murtha advocated to Congress to get upgrades to US 219 to Interstate standards in order to receive an Interstate designation, with Murtha suggesting that US 219 receive the Interstate 67 designation.
 However, neighboring Representative Bud Shuster (and later his son Bill Shuster after the elder Shuster retired in 2001) argued against it due to the close proximity between US 219 and US 220, as well as wanting to secure funding for I-99.
 At the state level, there was a lack of interest to upgrade US 219 to Interstate status due to the Mon–Fayette Expressway to the west being under construction at the time, and the Pennsylvania Turnpike Commission fearing that an upgraded US 219 with Interstate status would divert toll revenues from the Mon–Fayette, even though the Mon–Fayette is being built to Interstate standards but isn't expected to receive an Interstate designation.
 By the time of Murtha's death in office in 2010, talks of upgrading US 219 to Interstate status had died off.

 In 2013, with a larger allocation of Federal level funding, construction restarted on the US 219 Freeway starting between Meyersdale and Somerset.
 A $110.5 Million contract was awarded to the Joseph B. Fay Company by PennDOT.
 Construction on the new freeway section was completed in 2018, with the road opening on November 21.
 Between Meyersdale and Somerset, US 219 formerly followed a two-lane surface road.
 From Meyersdale, the road followed a winding path through rural areas, intersecting PA 653 in Garrett.
 The former portion of US 219 headed northeast from Garrett, turning to the northwest in Berlin.
 Southeast of Somerset, the old route heads north to the point at which it intersects the existing four-lane freeway.

-If US 219 were to be upgraded to Interstate status, the designation would likely be a three-digit Interstate, as none of the two-digit designations available would fit into the proper Interstate grid, including I-67 and the aforementioned I-99.
+as none of the two-digit designations available would fit into the proper Interstate grid, including I-67 and the aforementioned I-99.
 In addition, I-67 has since been proposed for a number of other north-south Interstate highways that would fit into the proper Interstate grid, and are more likely to receive upgrades to Interstate status than US 219.